Program Development Advisor

 -Plus: generous and compassionate wellness time allowance, and a “floating day” for personal/cultural events

-- Connect with your colleagues from coast to coast to coast for team-wide trainings and learning.
+Connections with colleagues from coast to coast to coast for team-wide trainings and learning.

 We welcome applications from individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.
 We are committed to integration and maintaining the independence of individuals and removing barriers to accessibility in the workplace.
 We are committed to full compliance with the Human Rights Code, the Accessibility for Ontarians with Disabilities Act, the Occupational Health and Safety Act, and all other applicable legislation.
 We invite applicants to request accommodation, as required, throughout the application and hiring process.

-We require our staff to be fully vaccinated against COVID-19 to do in-person work.
+We require some of our staff to be fully vaccinated against COVID-19 to do in-person work.
 Exemptions for valid medical reasons will be considered.